Welcome to Moolanomy. You’ve just found a roadmap to help you improve your finances and change your life!

 - Homeowner’s or Renter’s Insurance

-As you build wealth, you need to start build layers of protection to shield yourself, your family, and your businesses.
+As you build wealth, you need to start building layers of protection to shield yourself, your family, and your businesses.
 Some of these include:

 - Umbrella Insurance